Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Day 9-16 Day 16-26 Day 27-30 |

-Upon receiving an oral or written complaint, absent informal resolution, the University will determine if the complaint, if proven accurate, would constitute a policy violation.
+Upon receiving a written complaint, absent informal resolution, the University will determine if the complaint, if proven accurate, would constitute a policy violation.
 If the behavior might reasonably constitute a policy violation, the University will conduct a prompt and equitable investigation in a timely manner.

-The University will generally resolve complaints within 99 business days, from the initial receipt of an oral or written complaint through the appeal process.
+The University will generally resolve complaints within 99 business days, from the initial receipt of a written complaint through the appeal process.
 Some complaints may not require the 99 business day time frame and can be resolved in less time, whereas other complaints may require more time, based on the complexity of a complaint, additional allegations presented, University closures, or other delays.

 If either the complainant or respondent needs additional time to prepare or to gather their witnesses or information beyond the timeframe, they shall notify the Investigator in writing, explaining how much additional time is needed and why it is needed.
 The Investigator shall respond to any such request generally within five (5) business days, and keep the other parties informed of any extensions granted.